tegud/async-kata/README.md

 #### Parameters

  - name: string, name of the product, case insensitive
- - callback: function to call on lookup completion, function will be called with the parameters: error, sku.
-If successful, error will be null/undefined.
+ - callback: function to call on lookup completion, function will be called with the parameters:
+      - error - JS Error object, if successful, error will be undefined.
+      - details - object with properties: sku (string)

 #### Errors